Bonchek College House, Amended November 14, 2013

 The Speaker shall serve as a member of the Cabinet.
 The Speaker shall retain a tie-breaking vote in the event of a tie in the Congress.
 In the event that the Chancellor is incapacitated or that the position is vacant, the Speaker shall assume the duties of the Chancellery as well as the duties of the Speaker until the Chancellor is no longer incapacitated or a new Chancellor is elected.

-The Secretary of the Congress shall be appointed by the Speaker and shall be responsible for keeping the minutes and maintaining electronic records of each Congressional meeting.
-The Secretary shall receive a salary for each meeting as compensation for the additional work.
+The Secretary of the Congress elected by the plurality of the Congress and shall be responsible for keeping the minutes and maintaining electronic records of each Congressional meeting.

 A quorum consisting of a simple majority of voting members of the Congress shall be necessary to pass any legislative measures.

 The Congress shall meet at least twice each semester at a regular time and place as set by the Speaker.
 Congress must hold meetings upon request of the Chancellor.

 The Judicial Branch shall be composed of a Supreme Court consisting of six Justices and one Chief Justice appointed by the Chancellor with the advice of the Congress.
 Each Justice shall maintain their office as long as they attend school at Franklin and Marshall College and remain in good standing.
 Justices must be a member of Bonchek House.
 At least five Justices must be present for a trial to take place.
 The Supreme Court shall meet when necessary to decide disputes.
 The Chief Justice shall manage judicial affairs and will officiate all trials.
 The Chief Justice shall assign duties to the other Justices as deemed necessary for the management of the Judiciary.
 None of the Justices may be the Chancellor or a Representative of Congress.

 Justices may not sit on the bench during trials in which they are one of the parties involved.